bernhold/doe-proposal-latex-template/README.md

 ### Project summary

-The project summary consists of a cover page with the title and participants and a one-page abstract.  `summary.tex` is the top level document for the project summary.
-You'll need to put your abstract in `summary-abstract.tex`, but the rest should be automatic.
+The project summary consists of a cover page with the title and participants and a one-page abstract.  `project-summary.tex` is the top level document for the project summary.
+The files are in the `project-summary` directory.  `cover.tex` should be fully automated.
+Add your abstract to `abstract.tex`.

 ### Main proposal

+### Frontmatter

+`frontmatter/FRONTMATTER.tex` is setup to generate one titlepage per institution and the collaborative supplement.
+Each submitting institution will need to remove the titlepages other than theirs (e.g., using Adobe Acrobat).

+`frontmatter/collaborative-supplement.tex` is required for collaborative proposals.
+The template generates a budget table (as required) based on `CONFIG-budget.csv`.
+The template works for three year proposals.
+If your period of performance is anything else, you'll need to modify section where the budget table is generated.

 ### Narrative

-`narrative.tex` is the main file for the narrative.
+`narrative/NARRATIVE.tex` is the main file for the narrative.
 To keep things sensible, we recommend that this file consist simply of a series of `\input` commands referencing files in the `narrative/` directory for the real content.

 ### Graphics